chiragbharadwaj/ro/spec/README.md

 # A standalone statement is one of the following:
 #   • A declaration of any type, including functions (e.g. local functions within functions)
-#   • An assignment of an expression to a variable (which could be a list's name)
+#   • An assignment of an expression to a variable (which could be a list's name or a record's name)
+#   • An assignment of an expression to a record field
 #   • An assignment of an expression to a list at some position
 #   • A call to a subroutine/function defined earlier (i.e. do action with side effects)
 #   • An if-then statement or an if-then-else statement